-Your vehicle may be equipped with a dissimilar spare tire/wheel.
+Note: Your vehicle may be equipped with a dissimilar spare tire/wheel.
 A dissimilar spare tire/wheel is defined as a spare tire and/or wheel that is different in brand, size or appearance from the road tires and wheels.
-If you have a dissimilar spare tire/wheel, then it is intended for temporary use only.
-This means that if you need to use it, you should replace it as soon as possible with a road tire/wheel that is the same size and type as the road tires and wheels that were originally provided by Ford.
-If the dissimilar spare tire or wheel is damaged, it should be replaced rather than repaired.
+If you have a dissimilar spare tire/wheel it is intended for temporary use only and should not be used in a tire rotation.